Solomon Andrews (inventor): Airships

+Andrews's airship company ultimately failed due in part to a nationwide economic recession and associated bank failures immediately after the war, and he never flew again.

 Other inventions

 Andrews also invented a sewing machine, a barrel making machine, fumigators, forging presses, a kitchen range, a gas lamp, a nicotine-filtering pipe, rekeying and a padlock which has been used by the U.S. Post Office since 1842.

 Legacy

 The Aereon Corporation attempted, in New Jersey in 1969, to replicate and improve on the airship designs of Solomon Andrews.
 This was written about in the book "The Deltoid Pumpkin Seed," by John McPhee (ISBN 9780374516352).
 This book and Andrews' work provided the inspiration for development of the Hyperblimp, and various embodiments of an underwater gliding toy, by inventor Daniel Geery.